helio-fm/helio-sequencer/Docs/getting-started.md

 ![timeline-annotations]

-The right-click on the annotation selects all notes of the active track up to the next annotation.
+Right-click on the annotation selects all notes of the active track up to the next annotation.

 #### Time signatures